Linaro/lava/doc/v2/development.rst

-There is a ``pylint-django`` plugin available in unstable and testing and whilst it improves the pylint output for the ``lava-server`` codebase, it still has a high level of false indications.
+There is a ``pylint-django`` plugin available in unstable and testing and whilst it improves the pylint output for the ``lava-server`` codebase, it still has a high level of false indications, particularly when extending an existing model.

 pep8
 ****